khrome/peer-pressure/README.md

-peer-pressure [pre-alpha]
+peer-pressure [prerelease 2]
 =============

+Simple P2P integration testing.

+`peer-pressure` is a simple extension to your current testing frameworks to add browser testing in the background, through the existing interfaces, rather than building another "runner" solution. in this way we can get parallel subtests executing as tests in the respective browser, but all assemble to a single test target in the test suite.

 This originally grew out of another project where I attempted to use existing testing projects only to find some basic assumptions had been made, not the least of which is plugins and servers do not run concurrently.

 Because I'm testing browser based p2p stuff the only way I could get the behaviors I needed was to start fresh.

-`peer-pressure` is a simple extension to your current testing frameworks to add browser testing in the background, through the existing interfaces, rather than building another "runner" solution. in this way we can get parallel subtests executing as tests in the respective browser, but all assemble to a single test target in the test suite.
+This is very early code, please file bugs! :D

 Installation
 ------------